margaretmf/margaretmf.github.io/creativewriting.md

 ## Falling to Pieces ##
 Falling to pieces.
-A wrold surrounded by idols, people you are not supposed to know.
+A world surrounded by idols, people you are not supposed to know.
 Kicking and screaming in a world surrounded by people you're not supposed to know.
 They've got it all going.
 I'm going crazy.